Freddy Mayer of Joseph Poole’s Myriorama

 There was plenty of opportunity around this time for James and his father John Joyce to enjoy the much-talked-about Myrioramas.
 Freddy was by now taking a more central role in the production, a guide or “cicerone”, talking the audience through the various scenes which were presented to their eyes.
 It was clearly a role in which he revelled:

-Freddy was in Dublin with the show as late
+Freddy was in Dublin with the show as late as 1901:

 After this the various Pooles presented their entertainments regularly in Dublin, but Freddy seems not to be mentioned in the newspapers (which as ever appear to print whatever publicity material the entertainment managers gave them).